-Additional financial aid received and or decreased enrollment may reduce the Montgomery College financial aid award or the amount of student loans you may receive.
-You must report any change in your name, address, phone number, or citizenship status to the Office of Admissions.
+Additional financial aid received, decreased enrollment or information received that could impact your eligibility may reduce the Montgomery College financial aid award.
+You must report any change in your name, address, phone number, or citizenship status to the Office of Records & Registration.